 The Unlikely City of Buriram

-Otherwise we are in Isaan, which is a region relatively untouched in Thailand due to its expansive size, and absense of tourist infrastructure.
+Otherwise we are in Isaan, which is a region relatively untouched in Thailand due to its expansive size, and absence of tourist infrastructure.
 However there is an airport in Buriram, with cheap daily flights from Bangkok, so it is now one of the easier accessible parts of the Isaan region.
 And this no doubt works to its advantage, at least for the more adventurous of travellers, who seek an escape from the more typical tourist trails of Thailand.
-In fact this post could quickly turn into a massive feature on Isaan, simply because I love talking about the region, so much so that I have literally written a 150,000 word book on the local cultures of these far-flung rice fields, and the constrasting traditions found in these lesser known border regions.
-However the main draw to Buriram, and arguably the entire region of Isaan, is in no doubt Phamonrung Historical Park and Mueang Tham ruins which are part of a 225 kilometer roadway built by the Angkor Empire (the Khmer Highway) leading from neighbouring Cambodia, and includes the famous temple of Angkor Wat in Cambodia.
+In fact this post could quickly turn into a massive feature on Isaan, simply because I love talking about the region, so much so that I have literally written a 150,000 word book on the local cultures of these far-flung rice fields, and the contrasting traditions found in these lesser-known border regions.
+However the main draw to Buriram and neighbouring Nang Rong, and arguably the entire region of Isaan, is in no doubt Phamonrung Historical Park and Mueang Tham ruins which are part of a 225 kilometer roadway built by the Angkor Empire (the Khmer Highway) leading from neighbouring Cambodia, and includes the famous temple of Angkor Wat in Cambodia.
 And easily one of my most fascinating travel experiences to date was the enchantment of the annual Phanom Rung festival which takes place annually at the ancient temple ruins.